Brooklyn Courtnall: International career

 Courtnall received her first call-up to Canada's youth national program at age 19 in 2022.
 She appeared in all 7 games (3 starts) and scored 2 goals at the 2022 CONCACAF Women's U-20 Championship as Canada came away with the bronze medal.
 She appeared in all 3 games (2 starts) at the 2022 FIFA U-20 Women's World Cup.

+Courtnall earned her first call-up to the senior national team in February 2026, being named to the squad for the 2026 SheBelieves Cup.
+She made her senior debut at the SheBelieves Cup on March 1, playing the last nine minutes as a substitute for Vanessa Gilles in a 4–1 win over Colombia.

 Personal life

 Courtnall's father, Russ, played 16 seasons in the National Hockey League (NHL).
 Her mother, Paris Vaughan, is an actress who was the adopted daughter of jazz singer Sarah Vaughan.
 Courtnall's sister, Ally, is a model and former UCLA two-sport athlete in soccer and track, and her brother, Lawton, played college ice hockey at Western Michigan.
 Her uncle, Geoff Courtnall, also played in the NHL.